joonyeol-sim/awesome-mapf/README.md

 ![Alt text](cover.png)
 Welcome to the MAPF resources repository, an organized collection of valuable materials related to Multi Agent Path Finding (MAPF).
+MAPF is the problem of computing collision-free paths for a team of agents from their current locations to given destinations. ([mapf.info](http://mapf.info/index.php/Main/HomePage))

 Our primary objective is to build and maintain a classified, community-driven assortment of widely recognized resources.
 This collection can serve as a reference point, a springboard for research, or simply as a well-curated list of resources for those interested in MAPF.